egegokce/hello-world/README.md

 # hello-world
+I am a PhD student in Molecular Biology and Genetics.
 I am an absolute beginner in bioinformatics field.
 I would like to learn the basics and improve my skills.